 Some of our favorite essential oils include geranium bourbon, lavender, orange, and vanilla.
 Use other oils, like lemongrass and cedar, in small concentrations.

-If in doubt, or if you are sensitive to fragrances of any kind, feel free to leave out the essential oils.
+If in doubt, or if you are sensitive to fragrances of any kind, feel free to leave out the essential oils in your homemade beard oil.

 How to Make Beard Oil